Britain has a big education problem. Boris Johnson's party lawmakers try to talk about 'white privilege' | ExBulletin

 Diane Abbott, a Labor MP who in 1987 became the first black woman elected to parliament, told CNN that she believed portraying the problem of children behind in school as being linked to ethnicity rather than to social and classroom opportunities are dangerous and divisive.

-“It’s almost as if these conservatives are telling working-class white parents that they should be concerned about children from different walks of life affecting their own child’s education,” she said.
+“It’s almost as if these conservatives are telling working-class white parents that they should be concerned that children from different backgrounds affect their own child’s education,” she said.

-Responding to criticism of the report, Conservative MP and education committee chair Robert Halfon told CNN it was “an attempt to tackle the fact that more than 900,000 disadvantaged white students in the working class do less well than almost all other ethnic groups at every stage of the education system.
+Responding to criticism of the report, Conservative MP and education committee chair Robert Halfon told CNN it was “an attempt to tackle the fact that over 900,000 disadvantaged white students in the working class are less successful than almost all other ethnic groups. at every stage of the education system. “

-Halfon added, of the criticism of the report’s focus on race, that: “We cannot sweep these things under the rug because they are too hard to discuss.”
+Halfon added, commenting on the criticism of the report’s focus on race, that: “We cannot sweep these things under the rug because they are too difficult to discuss.”

 While it is true that working-class white children are underachieving children of most other ethnicities, political experts say this is more related to the lack of educational opportunities for children born in the North. poorest parts of the UK.